 - Export to MP4, MOV, MKV, GIF and multiple formats

 How to Record Videos in Adobe Connect With the Built-in Recorder?

 Even though you can use the speakers on your computer or an external microphone to record the audio, it is advisable to enable the Universal Voice option in order to make sure that the sound you record with the video is natural and clear.
-If you still haven't installed the Adobe Connect on your computer, you can do so by clicking here.

 Step 1 - Set up a web conference